Suspect accused of stealing puppies arrested

-PEORIA COUNTY, Il.
+PEORIA COUNTY, Ill.
 (WMBD) — Another suspect is in custody after puppies were stolen from a home on Lancaster Road earlier this month.

-Lester Hoots, 65, is charged with residential burglary from the incident.
-Four our malamute puppies were taken from a home and returned to the owner, Nathaniel Bartell.
+Lester Hoots, 65, was arrested on Tuesday and charged with residential burglary from the incident.
+Four malamute puppies were taken from a home and returned to the owner, Nathaniel Bartell.

 Hoots had previously spoken to WMBD when he was accused as a suspect, saying he was only trying to rescue the puppies, claiming that Bartell runs a puppy mill.
 Bartell has denied that allegation.